mxmlnkn/scaromare/README.md

     Join thread after 10.253567369 seconds
     Rolling the dice 1435123451 times resulted in pi ~ 3.141675075310326 and took 10.253777488 seconds ==26439== Generated result file: $HOME/scaromare/MontePi/profilingDataMultiGpuScala.nvp26439

-# ToDo

-- Benchmark Multi-GPU
-  - Implement Multi-GPU using runAsync
-    - try to convert MontePi.java to MontePi.scala so that it is easer to program
-      - Try it out on singleNode/singleGpu/scala first